hypertherm/cutchart-cli/README.md

      - **cc.xlsx** is automatically created to provide updated cut chart data.
 Once the "Success" response is returned, look for this file in the same location as your XML file.

      Name the XML file and the outfile whatever you want.

+- Interact with the Log file

+     Print out the entire log history.

+      cc-cli --dumplog

+     Clear the log history.

+      cc-cli --clearlog